invest41/Scrabble-Hack/README.md

 Utilising Python algorithms to solve tough Word Cookies and Scrabble moves

-Output is written into a Cookie.txt file
+Output is written into a "Cookie.txt" file